JcbBrtn/TennisDataCollection/README.md

 - Player (The player that hit the shot that ended the point)

-We can break this down further by a per shot basis where one point consists of multiple shots we add in the following shot dimension that can be of the form:

-- Player Serving

-- Forehand/Backhand, Drive/Lob/Overhead/Volley (or  1st/2nd Serve), Deuce/Middle/Ad/Long/Wide/Net

-- Unforced Error/Forced Error/Winner

-This by shot feature will be put into the ideas area for added features.

 ## For the statistics we get from this, here is what we extract

-- Shot Count Analysis ( x < 3, 4 < x < 9, 10 < x < 20, 20 < x ) SCL3, 4T9, 10T20, SG20
+- Shot Count Analysis ( x < 3, 4 < x < 9, 10 < x < 20, 20 < x )

-- Back to Back points with Shot Count > 10 BTB
+- Back to Back points with Shot Count > 10

-- Average shot count per player (this would be the average shot count when the point is ended) ASC
+- Average shot count per player (this would be the average shot count when the point is ended)

 - Standard Deviation of shot count.
-SSC

 - Shot Tolerance ( mean SC + Standard Deviation) This means 80% of the time, as soon as the ball passes this shot count, you will end the point.
-ST

 - Unforced Errors
-    - (Forehand/Backhand) UF, UB
+    - (Forehand/Backhand)

-    - Service Fault SF
+    - Service Fault

-    - Drives (net, long, wide) can breakdown further into forehand and backhand UDN, UDL, UDW
+    - Drives (net, long, wide) can breakdown further into forehand and backhand

-    - Volleys  (net, long, wide) can breakdown further into forehand and backhand UVN,UVL,UVW
+    - Volleys  (net, long, wide) can breakdown further into forehand and backhand

-    - Lobs  (net, long, wide) can breakdown further into forehand and backhand ULN ULL ULW
+    - Lobs  (net, long, wide) can breakdown further into forehand and backhand

     - Overheads  (net, long, wide)